In this section:

 What if dotTEST fails to run analysis and generates an empty report?

-Some machine setups may fail to provide dotTEST with the path to Visual Studio and its version, which prevents dotTEST form opening and analyzing projects.
+Some machine setups may fail to provide dotTEST with the path to Visual Studio and its version, which prevents dotTEST from opening and analyzing projects.
 In such a case, you may need to manually set the following environment variables:

 - SET VSINSTALLDIR=[path to your Visual Studio installation directory]